 - 1. Legal requirements

+- 2. Links to other school policies

-- 2. Introduction
+- 3. Introduction

-- 3. Definitions of medical conditions
+- 4. Definitions of medical conditions

-- 4. The statutory duty of the governing body
+- 5. Roles and responsibilities

-- 5. Policy implementation
+- 6. Policy implementation

-- 6. Procedure to be followed when notification is received that a pupil has a medical condition
+- 7. Procedure to be followed when notification is received that a pupil has a medical condition

-- 7. Individual healthcare plans
+- 8. Individual healthcare plans

-- 8. Roles and responsibilities

 - 9. Staff training and support

+- 10. Managing medications on school premises

+- 11. Controlled drugs

-- 10. The child's role in managing their own medical needs
+- 12. The child's role in managing their own medical needs

-- 11. Managing medications on school premises and record keeping
+- 13. Refusal to take medication

-- 12. Emergency procedures
+- 14. Emergency procedures

-- 13. Offsite visits and sporting activities
+- 15. Offsite visits and sporting activities

-- 14. Hygiene and infection control
+- 16. Hygiene and infection control

-- 15. Equipment
+- 17. Equipment

-- 16. Unacceptable practice
+- 18. Unacceptable practice

-- 17. Liability and indemnity
+- 19. Liability and indemnity

-- 18. Complaints
+- 20. Complaints

+- 21. Appendices

-1. Legal Requirements
+Legal Requirements